sfrancisx/Ether.js/README.md

 I think Ether could be less detectable, but that gets kind of crazy.
 Ether could replace `Object.defineProperty()` with its own implementation, and chain your getters/setters, for example.

-Ether include a patch for Chrome's debugger.
+Ether includes a patch for Chrome's debugger.
 If you don't apply the patch, the debugger shows Ether's getters/setters when you examine an object, instead of the values.
 If you do apply the patch, the debugger has to evaluate the getter to display the value.
 If you use a getter on a non-etherized object that has complex getters this may have unintended side effects.